What to Expect on a Corcovado Sirena Station Day Trip from Drake Bay

 Corcovado can be visited year round, but conditions change with the seasons.

 The dry season from December to April offers the most comfortable hiking conditions.
 Trails are less muddy, river crossings are manageable, and the heat is a bit more bearable.
-This is also when many animals concentrate near water sources, making wildlife viewing easier.
+This is also when many animals concentrate around water sources, making them easier to spot.

 The green season from May to November brings more rain, but the forest comes alive in a different way.
 Frogs are more active, migratory birds arrive, and the waterfalls are at their most spectacular.
-The park closes to visitors for a few weeks in October during the heaviest rains, so check availability if you are planning a visit during that period.
+Lodge and tour prices are also lower during this period.

-Both seasons offer outstanding wildlife viewing.
+Both seasons offer outstanding wildlife viewing at Sirena Ranger Station.
 Many experienced naturalists actually prefer the green season because animals behave differently and the forest feels even more alive.
+For a detailed month by month breakdown, read our guide to the best time to visit Corcovado.

 Sirena Day Trip vs Overnight: Which Should You Choose?

-If you have the time, spending a night at Sirena Station is an extraordinary experience.
+If you have the time, spending a night at Sirena Ranger Station is an extraordinary experience.
 The overnight tour allows you to explore the forest at dusk and dawn, when animal activity peaks.
-Nocturnal species like kinkajous, night monkeys, and owls come out after dark, and the symphony of jungle sounds at night is something you will never forget.
+Nocturnal species like kinkajous, night monkeys, and various owl species come out only after dark, and the sounds of the jungle at night are unforgettable.

 That said, the day trip is a complete experience on its own.
 You will see incredible wildlife, hike through world class rainforest, and return to Drake Bay with stories that will last a lifetime.
-If your schedule only allows one day, the Sirena day trip delivers everything you came for.
+If your schedule allows only one day in Corcovado, the Sirena Station day trip is the best way to spend it.

 At GoCorcovado, we offer both the Sirena Station Day Trip and the Sirena Overnight Tour, so you can choose the option that fits your trip.

-How to Book Your Corcovado Tour from Drake Bay
+How to Book Your Sirena Station Tour from Drake Bay

 With GoCorcovado, everything is taken care of.
 We arrange your permit, provide an experienced bilingual naturalist guide, and handle all the logistics so you can focus on the experience.
-Our guides are local experts who grew up in the Osa Peninsula and know the trails, the animals, and the forest like no one else.
+Our guides are SINAC certified and have years of experience in Corcovado National Park.

 Frequently Asked Questions